-Ways to Stay Active During this Coronavirus Shut In (or Anytime You're Stuck Inside)
+Ways to Stay Active When You're Stuck Inside

 As we all know, people have been stuck at home in China during the Coronavirus, which of course has been causing panic and crisis all over the world.
 Many international airlines have closed routes in and out of China making all of my friends who are currently in China freak out about being able to leave (as I write this, I lucked out and am sitting on a beach in Panama).